RealSense Issues

 Then:

-3. Click the further drop down labels “controls” and click on the option “Emitter On Off”. (purple box below)
+Click the further drop down label controls and click on the option “Emitter On Off”. (purple box below)

-4. In the upper right change from 3D view to 2D. (green box below)
+In the upper right, change from 3D view to 2D. (green box below)

-6. On the grayscale image click the left-most icon in the upper-right-hand corner which looks like three horizontal bars with two tiny check marks.
-This displays the meta data. (orange box below)
+On the grayscale image, click the left-most icon in the upper-right-hand corner, which looks like three horizontal bars with two tiny check marks.
+This displays the metadata. (orange box below)

-Do you see the metadata labeled “Frame Laser Pose Mode” (green box above) which should be flicking between 0 and 1 with the emitter.
-If no, preceded to the section below for Solution 1 - Install DKMS
+If you see the metadata labeled “Frame Laser Pose Mode” (green box above) flicking between 0 and 1 with the emitter, this is working properly.
+If not, preceded to the section below for Solution 1 - Install DKMS.

 Check #2 - Check Images are Being Published in ROS